How to Use the COSO 2017 Framework Update

 Performance Management, one of the seven attributes defined by the RIMS Risk Maturity Model, accounts for 23% of the market valuation premium.

-Integrating ERM Throughout
+Integrating ERM Throughout The Organization

 “Enterprise Risk Management—Integrating with Strategy and Performance” clarifies the “importance of enterprise risk management in strategic planning and embedding it throughout an organization—because risk influences and aligns strategy and performance across all departments and functions.”